 Sort your workspace

 How does your workspace look?
 Is it tidy and neat, or a teetering pile of books and paperwork?
-Maybe you have more than one workspace, or work out of a rucksack.
-Perhaps everything you need lives on your phone.
+Maybe you have more than one workspace, or work out of a rucksack?
+Perhaps everything you need lives on your phone?
+Has home or hybrid working brought more challenges – and more to keep in order?

-However, and wherever, you work it’s useful to have a clear out.
+However, and wherever, you work it’s useful to have a clear out; including if most of your work is currently happening online and/or from a home ‘office’.

-If you’ve had a particularly busy time last year, or if you feel things are on top of you, then you may want to take the next couple of days to de-clutter and organise.
+If you’ve had a particularly busy time last year, or if you feel things are on top of you, then you may want to take the next couple of days (or another time you set) to de-clutter and organise.
 You can make it more bearable by listening to music, or some of your favourite research podcasts.
+If you struggle to get started, using a guide or planner (see below) can help.
+As can having a friend or family member you trust to work alongside you (you can always return the favour).
+Remember, today’s task is about focusing on your workspace, it is not an instruction to clean your entire house in 24 hours.
+Keep the focus on your workspace and within that, narrow down specific tasks that need doing to help you feel more organised.

 – If you have any work that needs filing (on or offline) you could sort this now, or make a note of what needs organising and manage that in the next few days/weeks.
 A checklist of what needs tidying that you can tick off brings order and can feel very satisfying.